 “In the first instance, the government needs to move beyond rhetoric and towards the urgent execution of actions that will help growth.

 For instance, where state-owned enterprises (SOEs) are retained, they need to be restructured so that they are able to perform the functions for which they were created cost-efficiently, without being a drain on the national fiscus.

 “Similarly, the public-sector wage bill should be dramatically trimmed to create more fiscal bandwidth for the government to invest in infrastructure and public services.
 If the government is paying for a school, the money has to come from somewhere else.”

 “However, the challenges in implementing the necessary actions are myriad, especially since many of them may require decisions that are unpopular in the short term.”

 Beyond her role at the JSE, Nicky says that she has an interest in education and how businesses can make a difference to society and hopes to combine these to foster a new generation of leaders.

 Her energy also translates into some serious exercise.
 An avid cyclist, Nicky and her husband try and participate in a triathlon “somewhere in the world” once a year.

-Attending Stellenbosch University represents another family tradition.
-Just as she followed her father’s footsteps, so her two children are following in hers – one is already studying at Stellenbosch and another is going there soon.
+Attending SU represents another family tradition.
+Just as she followed her father’s footsteps, so her two children are following in hers – one is already studying at SU and another is going there soon.